CodyNicholson/Backend_Development_Notes/The_Complete_ASP.NET_MVC_5_Course/3_Working_With_Data/eagerLoading.md

 }
 ```

-However, if we try and run this it will complain that it does not known anythin about the "@customer.MembershipType.DiscountRate".
+However, if we try and run this it will complain that it does not known anything about the "@customer.MembershipType.DiscountRate".
 This is because by default Entity Framework will only load the Customer objects, and not their related objects.
 So "MembershipType" is null.
 To solve this problem we need to load the customers and their membership types together using **Eager Loading**.

 ```cs
 using System.Data.Entity;